 Placental transfer of antibody is a vital area to explore when considering vaccination in pregnancy, but it is not the only one.
 Maternal level of antibody is also important and additionally there are practical issues to be considered, for example, infrastructure, seasonal availability of some vaccines and public opinion about vaccination in pregnancy.
-This latter area is particularly relevant for this review as it may be that timing of vaccination in pregnancy needs to be considered in the light both of evidence for the best transfer of immunity and public acceptability.
-In a literature review about factors contributing to vaccine hesitancy published in 2015, the authors report that the main concern related to safety [45] and concern about vaccination in pregnancy often centres on concerns about complications for the developing fetus.
+This latter area is particularly relevant for this review as it may be that timing of vaccination in pregnancy needs to be considered in the light of both evidence of the best transfer of immunity and public acceptability.
+In a literature review about factors contributing to vaccine hesitancy published in 2015, the authors report that the main concern related to safety [46] and concern about vaccination in pregnancy often centres on concerns about complications for the developing fetus.
 For this reason it may at times be pragmatic to recommend vaccination following the anomaly scan at 20 GW even when earlier vaccination has been shown to allow good transfer of immunity.

 Conclusions: